thoherr/brickevent/README.md

 You can use the simple script tools/generate_config.sh to create the configuration files with generated passwords from these templates.
 The script takes the docker directory as parameter.

-NOTICE: The Vagrentfile and Puppet configuration is our of date and deprecated.
-I recommend to use the provided Docker files!

-If you want to use the provided `Vagrantfile` resp. the puppet scripts, you have to update the git submodules with

-    git submodule init
-    git submodule update

 System requirements
 -------------------

-Currently the app uses Rails 3.1.12 and Sqlite3/MySQL.
+Currently the app uses Rails 3.2.21 and Sqlite3/MySQL.

-NOTICE: The Vagrentfile and Puppet configuration is our of date and deprecated.
-I recommend to use the provided Docker files!
-A `Vagrantfile` and puppet manifests are provided to set up a production ready environment with no pain.
-Deployment is done with `tools/deploy.sh` for now.

-It is planned to incorporate a Capistrano deployment scheme and probably upgrade to Rails 3.2 or even Rails 4.2.
+It is planned to at least upgrade to Rails 5.

 Known Flaws
 -----------